The cold weather can bring with it the need for comfort food. Something creamy, rich and filling that warms you from the inside out.

 - Pour in the stock and add cauliflower and chicken to the pan.
 Stir the contents of the pan together, cover and bring to the boil.

 - Transfer the pan into the oven and bake for 20 minutes or until the liquid has been absorbed.
+(Optional: cover with foil to lock in some moisture)

 - Remove from the oven and stir through parmesan cheese.
 Serve with chopped parsley.